GongT/baobao/@build-script/typescript-transformer-common/docs/typescript-transformer-common.api.md

 // Warning: (ae-missing-release-tag) "resolveProjectFile" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function resolveProjectFile(node: ValidImportOrExportDeclaration, program?: Program): IImportInfoTypeSource | IImportInfoMissing;
+export function resolveProjectFile(node: ValidImportOrExportDeclaration, program?: Program): Omit<IImportInfoTypeSource, 'identifiers'> | IImportInfoMissing;

 // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // Warning: (ae-missing-release-tag) "resolveTypescriptModule" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function resolveTypescriptModule(node: ValidImportOrExportDeclaration, packageJsonPath: string): IImportInfo | IImportInfoMissing;
+export function resolveTypescriptModule(node: ValidImportOrExportDeclaration, packageJsonPath: string): Omit<IImportInfo, 'identifiers'> | IImportInfoMissing;

 // Warning: (tsdoc-at-sign-in-word) The "@" character looks like part of a TSDoc tag; use a backslash to escape it
 // Warning: (tsdoc-at-sign-in-word) The "@" character looks like part of a TSDoc tag; use a backslash to escape it